HK-Sepuri/HK-Sepuri/README.md

 - 👀 I’m new to Linux and programing.
 Interested in learning ML,DL and AI
 - 🌱 I’m currently learning DL
 - 💞️ I’m looking to collaborate on learning and some begginer open source projects
-- 📫 How to reach me: GitHub for now.
+- 📫 How to reach me: GitHub and Discord: lazybutlearning_44405

 - Thank You!